Postpartum Mother-Baby Care

 Secure, Locked Setting

-Trust us to provide a safe, secure environment for you and your baby at University Hospital.
+Trust us to provide a safe, secure environment for you and your baby at the Women's & Children's Hospital.
 In the delivery room, you, your partner and your newborn will receive matching ID bracelets.
 An infant security ankle bracelet protects your baby.
 The postpartum unit is locked all the time.

 Newborn Care